 Lynparza in clinical trials

-The most common adverse reactions to Lynparza are anemia, nausea, fatigue, vomiting, diarrhea, loss of sense of taste, indigestion, headache, decreased appetite, cough, rash, and pain in the muscles, bones, back and abdomen.
+The most common adverse side effects caused by Lynparza are anemia, nausea, fatigue, vomiting, diarrhea, loss of sense of taste, indigestion, headache, decreased appetite, cough, rash, and pain in the muscles, bones, back, and abdomen.

 Breast Cancer News is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.